LaurentVeyssier/Predict-author-not-using-content-thanks-to-Machine-Learning/README.md

 # Dataset used

 A corpus of literature is used covering 24 different english authors.
 There are between 20 to 80 books and several hundreds of excerpts per author.
-Each excerpt sample is 5000 characters long.
+Each excerpt sample is circa 28.500 characters long.
 That makes sure that we learn to generalize and not just predicting individual books.
 The dataset can be prepared from a larger one available [here](https://web.eecs.umich.edu/~lahiri/gutenberg_dataset.html).

 # Model